sachiesharma/sachiesharma/README.md

-### Hi there 👋
+### Hi there 👋 Welcome to my Github page!

+Some more about me...
-- ✨ I'm a recent fullstack bootcamp graduate!
+✨ I'm a recent fullstack bootcamp graduate!
-- 🔭 I’m currently working on a travel website for a travel agency that I designed myself
-- 🌱 I’m currently working with Svelte for the first time
+🔭 I’m currently working on a travel website for a travel agency that I designed myself 🌱 I’m currently working with Svelte for the first time 💬 In my free time, I love to read, play video games, and do yoga!
+⚡ I'd love to network, so please get in touch!
-- 📧 You can reach me at sachie@gmail.com
+📧 You can reach me at sachie@gmail.com